<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2792338&amp;fmt=gif">

 • Do they showcase their diversity?
 Families want their child educated in an environment that looks like the real world.
 Don’t make a parent or guardian ask for this.
 Bring it up proactively.

 • Are they talking about the level of technology at their school — or, better yet, how technology is weaved throughout the curriculum?
-You can read more about the importance of having special programs and innovation here.

 • Where do students go after this school?
 If you are a high school, talk about what colleges your graduates are admitted to.
 For elementary schools, mention the strong high schools that rave about your graduates.